lcthang/auto-hr/DEMO.md

 ### Step 1: Homepage
 - Visit the homepage at `http://localhost:3000`
 - You'll see a modern landing page with:
-  - Clean navigation with "Sign in" and "Start Free Trial" buttons
+  - Clean navigation with "Login" and "Start Free Trial" buttons
   - Hero section showcasing the AI Recruitment Sourcing Platform
   - Professional blue-to-indigo gradient design